mardix/flask-recaptcha/README.md

 **RECAPTCHA_TABINDEX**: Int - Tabindex of the widget can be used, if the page uses tabidex, to make navigation easier.
 Defaults to 0

+**RECAPTCHA_SCRIPT_ARGS**: String - Arguments to be passed to www.google.com/recaptcha/api.js .
+Defaults to empty string.

     RECAPTCHA_ENABLED = True
     RECAPTCHA_SITE_KEY = ""
     RECAPTCHA_SECRET_KEY = ""